-This is Part 2 of a previous article: Feeling Fatigued And Apathetic?
+This is Part 2 of: Feeling Fatigued And Apathetic?
 You May Have Compassion Fatigue.
 To understand the backstory to this post and why I’m a credible source to discuss this topic, you may want to read that first.

 Is Compassion Fatigue A “Problem“?